We are proud to present Oogway, our advanced entry for RoboSub 2026.

 Mechanical

 The Electrical Stack Capsule houses and protects the robot’s electronics, ensuring efficient power distribution.
 Component mounts secure hardware like sensors and boards, providing stability.
-Actuators convert electrical signals into motion, driving the robot’s actions.
+A dedicated Torpedo Launcher enables precise deployment, allowing the robot to actively engage with competition targets.
 The Full Model Assembly integrates these elements, allowing the robot to function seamlessly and perform tasks autonomously.

 Electrical Stack Capsule